magneticio/vamp.io/content/documentation/guides/splitting-services.md

 of things:

 1. We now have three `clusters`: `sava`, `backend1` and `backend2`.
-Each cluster could have multiple services on which we could do separate canary releases and set separate filters.
+Each cluster could have multiple services on which we could do separate canary releases and set separate conditions.
 2. The `sava` cluster has explicit dependencies on the two backends.
 Vamp will make sure these dependencies are checked and rolled out in the right order.
 3. Using `environment_variables` we connect the dynamically assigned ports and hostnames of the backend